Frequently Asked Questions

 Their non-UAE Teacher License will be reviewed by a committee to check whether the license meets equalization requirements.
 These equalization requirements will be announced soon.

 All teachers need to first apply for a Provisional Teacher License (PTL).
 To obtain this provisional license, teachers will need to have relevant qualifications and experience, provide proof of their legal status, a character certificate of their good conduct and fitness, and a minimum IELTS score of 6.
 All teachers in the UAE must receive their PTL by 2021.
 Once they are in possession of the PTL, they can apply for the Competent Teacher Status (CTS) license if all preconditions for it are being met.
+You can search for teaching license questions to successfully attempt the exam.

 On the other hand, teachers who have an international teaching license from certain countries will be exempted from taking exams for Standards 2, 3, and 4.
 The exam for Standard 1, however, will be compulsory.
 These teachers will also need to show proof of professional development and self-assessments in the form of a mini-portfolio.